Are you masking?

 What is masking?

 Sometimes the word camouflaging is used to describe the process of masking.
 Masking is a form of blending in, fitting in, not standing out.
 In the animal kingdom, camouflage is protective against predators.
 An animal that “stands out” in contrast to others is at increased risk of attack from predators who can spot them more easily.
 Masking, then, can be a way people avoid attack and perceived criticism and rejection in their relationships.
-We can think of masking as “impression management”.
+We can think of masking as “impression management” or an attempt to sidestep stigma.
 Masking can take the form of:

 Why do people mask?